 “Christopher Campbell not only makes his own extremely unique music but he also helps make music by lots of other composers happen.” —NewMusicBox

-From sit-down concerts to all-night festivals, his music has been performed and heard from New Zealand to Montserrat to the United Kingdom to the United States and been described as “oscillating between the comforting and the exotic, with occasional creepy moments” by Time Out Chicago.
-Campbell also runs innova Recordings, the label of the American Composers Forum.
-For him, making music is a way to both communicate and listen better.
+From sit-down concerts to all-night festivals, his music has been performed and heard from New Zealand to Montserrat to the United Kingdom to the United States.
+Praised as “heady”, possessing “elements of post-Minimalism, avant-garde rock, jazz and global-fusion styles that mingle and merge with dreamlike mutability” (The New York Times) and “oscillating between the comforting and the exotic, with occasional creepy moments” (Time Out Chicago), Campbell’s compositions are profound meditations on sacred space, ritual, and sonic texture.

 email: firstname.lastname@example.org, email@example.com

-Campbell’s previous album, “Sound the All-Clear”, was called “less a piece of music than an imaginary movie for the ear” by Absolute Sound while Tim Rutherford-Johnson praised its “beautifully relaxed, almost accidental vibe, like having great musicians on a teabreak in your workshop.”
+Campbell’s first album, “Sound the All-Clear”, was called “less a piece of music than an imaginary movie for the ear” by Absolute Sound while Tim Rutherford-Johnson praised its “beautifully relaxed, almost accidental vibe, like having great musicians on a teabreak in your workshop.”
 American Record Guide said, “As the title suggests: the danger is past.
 Let’s take a stroll, whether down memory lane or across the meadow.
 The whole world beckons, and we’re free to ramble as we will.”

 In August 2013 Campbell released “Schooldays Over” with Grant Cutler.

 His album “Things You Already Know”, a collaboration with musical friends including bands Zoo Animal, Aaron and the Sea and members of the St. Paul Chamber and Minnesota Orchestras, was released Jan.
 2014.